 In these cases, photos from inside the voting booth would really help you, the nefarious character, perpetrate election fraud.
 And so, many states have just banned those photos categorically.
 In this narrow circumstance, they've indicated, there's something more essential to democracy than free speech.

 Rather than taking the chance that you live in a state where there are no penalties for posting ballot selfies, you might want to err on the side of caution and just not do it.
-Voters concerned about running afoul of laws regarding photography and videography in and around polling place on Election Day can refer to the Citizen Media Law Project's "Documenting the Vote" pages, which provide some (slightly outdated) "Guidelines for Avoiding Legal Trouble" on Election Day, including a chart that lists, for each state, all the laws regarding making recordings inside of polling places and photographing ballots.
-A slightly more updated version of this information is available here.
+Voters concerned about running afoul of laws regarding photography and videography in and around polling place on Election Day can look here or here for lists detailing the laws regarding ballot selfies in each state.